Don Marquis (philosopher): Biography

 Center for Human Values at Princeton University.

 Marquis was best known for his paper "Why Abortion Is Immoral", which appeared in The Journal of Philosophy in April 1989.
 This paper has been reprinted over 80 times and is widely cited in the philosophical debate over abortion.
 The main argument in the paper is sometimes known as the "deprivation argument" since a central premise is that abortion deprives an embryo or fetus of a "future like ours".

 In his personal life, Marquis was a piano player, singer, and appreciator of classical music and opera.
 He married Janet Goldsberry in 1958, and they divorced in 1985.
 He had a long-term relationship, lasting 19 years, with Lois Clark, which ended with her death in February 2022.
-After a brief illness, Marquis died on September 13, 2022.
+After a brief illness, Marquis died on September 13, 2022 at the age of 86.
 He was survived by his two children.
+He was an atheist.